 Allowing students and staff time to feel better before returning to school is important to limit the spread of infection at school.
 Please help us provide a healthy and safe learning environment for all students and staff by keeping your child home when they are sick.

-- If you are unsure when your child should return to school, please contact your healthcare provider.
+If you are unsure when your child should return to school, please contact your healthcare provider or school nurse.

 Health Information for Families